MBCProject/mbc-markdown/yfaq/README.md

 ### Some MBC behaviors seem to be characteristics of code, not actual behaviors (e.g., [Executable Code Optimization](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-optimize.md)).
 Why are they captured and why are they called behaviors? ###

-MBC captures traits of malware that are evident through analysis and that support one or more malware analysis use cases.
+MBC captures traits of malware that are evident through code analysis and that support malware analysis use cases.
 For example, capturing a characteristic such as Executable Code Optimization supports use cases such as attribution and detection by indicating that optimization has been used to make the code harder to analyze.
-Such "characteristics" are called "behaviors" to simplify terminology.
+Such "characteristics" are called "behaviors" to simplify terminology and are captured under the "Observable Feature" objective.

-While characteristics are evident by looking at the code, they may not relate to specific code snippets.
+While Observable Feature "behaviors" are evident by looking at the code, they may not relate to specific code snippets.
 For example, one may say that the malware has been obfuscated ([Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) ), which can be determined via a global view of the sample.

 ### Do malware behaviors and adversary behaviors overlap? ###